 Body hair and confidence

-And because of that hair, I’ve been given dirty looks (mostly by other women), been called undateable (mostly by middle-aged men), been told I have bad hygiene, that I look like a man, that I’m a crazy feminist.
+And because of that hair, I’ve been given dirty looks (mostly by other women), been called undateable (mostly by older men), been told I have bad hygiene, that I look like a man, and that I’m a crazy feminist.
 It’s gotten to the point, especially now that it’s summer, that when I wear clothes where I know my hair is going to be more obvious, I expect a few nasty remarks or at least some grossed out looks.

-The first person who saw my leg hair was my aunt, when I swung by her house to pick something up.
+The first person who say my leg hair was my aunt, when I went by her house to pick something out.
 It was warm out, and I had rolled up the legs of my jeans.
-Even after growing my hair out all winter, I was actually planning on rolling the legs back down before I walked into her house.
-But after I parked, I completely forgot.
-After so many months, it wasn’t a big deal to me, but I assumed it would be a big deal to someone else.
+Even after growing my hair out all winter, I was actually planning on rolling the legs of my pants back down before I walked into her house.
+I didn’t assume she would be rude or anything, I just didn’t want to deal with it coming out like that.